davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 Now every class that needs to get a news feed will use the `NewsFeedRepository` and it won't have to worry about the caching logic.
 In fact, it won't even know it's happening, which is exactly what repositories are for.

 ## Conclusion
 Before you make an interface or a repository, think if they will be used for their actual purpose.
 If not, save yourself and your team the trouble and just exclude them.
-In other words, remember YAGNI and KISS those interfaces and repositories goodbye!
+In other words, remember YAGNI and KISS those interfaces and repositories goodbye :)